 Beloved, this is to be our proclamation, that Jesus was raised on the third day according to the Scriptures.
 This is the hope of the gospel, that because Jesus lives, we who believe in Him will live also.
-Some may wonder about our sanity, others may mock our beliefs; but may we never be deterred from proclaiming the very message that turned the Roman Empire upside down and continues to radically transform people into the image of God's Son, Jesus Christ.
-Like puzzle pieces may we see just how we fit in to complete this great work of Jesus!
+Some may wonder about our sanity, others may mock our beliefs; but may we never be deterred from proclaiming the very message that turned the Roman Empire upside down and radically continues to transform people into the image of God's Son, Jesus Christ.